mne-tools/mne-bids-pipeline/docs/source/getting_started/basic_usage.md

     ??? info "Why?"
-        While we *do* run automated bad channel detection in the Study Template, it is considered good practice to flag obviously problematic channels as such in the BIDS dataset.
+        While we *do* run automated bad channel detection in the pipeline, it is considered good practice to flag obviously problematic channels as such in the BIDS dataset.

     ??? tip "How?"